-He works at Besler & Sons, LLC, a design studio that he co-founded in 2014 with Erin Besler, an Assistant Professor of Architecture at Princeton University School of Architecture.
-They design buildings, objects, videos, interfaces, and exhibitions to expand the definition of architecture through active participation with amateur creators, construction trades, and design software.
+Ian is Co-Founder and Creative Director at Besler & Daughter design studio, a creative office founded in Los Angeles in 2014 with Erin Besler.
+Besler & Daughter design books, buildings, websites, objects, exhibitions, and interfaces that expand the definition of design through active participation with amateur creators, fabrication trades, and production softwares.
 They work to create new audiences and opportunities for social engagement.

-Ian has taught courses in graphic design, interaction design, and user experience design at Pratt Institute, Santa Monica College, the University of Southern California, and ArtCenter College of Design.
-He holds a Master of Fine Arts from the Media Design Practices program at ArtCenter College of Design in Pasadena, where he was awarded the Milken Family Foundation Design Fellowship, as well as a Bachelor of Science in Journalism from the College of Media at the University of Illinois.
+Ian has taught courses in graphic design, interaction design, and user experience design at Pratt Institute, the University of Southern California, ArtCenter College of Design, and Santa Monica College.
+Ian holds a Master of Fine Arts from the Media Design Practices program at ArtCenter College of Design in Pasadena, where they were awarded the Milken Family Foundation Design Fellowship, as well as a Bachelor of Science in Journalism from the College of Media at the University of Illinois.

-His writing has been published in Medium, Gizmodo, Archpaper, and the LA Forum Newsletter.
-His essay “Super Models, or: Some (Scale) Models That I’d Like to Know” received a Core77 Design Award for Writing & Commentary.
-A book of his images, titled Best Pracitces, will be published in 2020 by No Style Press.
+Ian’s creative research and writing on art and design has been published in Medium, Gizmodo, Archpaper, and the LA Forum Newsletter.
+Ian’s essay “Super Models, or: Some (Scale) Models That I’d Like to Know” received a Core77 Design Award for Writing & Commentary.

 Besler & Daughter design studio has been profiled and their work featured in The New York Times T Magazine, Dezeen, Wallpaper*, Architect Magazine, Domino Magazine, The Architect’s Newspaper, and Archinect.
 They have participated in more than forty-five public installations and exhibitions internationally.